VirusTotal/yara/docs/capi.rst

   .. versionadded:: 3.4.0

-  Load rules from *stream*.
+  Load compiled rules from *stream*.
 Returns one of the following error codes:

     :c:macro:`ERROR_SUCCESS`